nextest-rs/nextest/site/src/book/env-vars.md

 ### Cargo-related environment variables nextest reads

-cargo-nextest delegates to Cargo for the build, which recognizes a number of environment variables.
+Nextest delegates to Cargo for the build, which recognizes a number of environment variables.
 See [Environment variables Cargo reads](https://doc.rust-lang.org/cargo/reference/environment-variables.html#environment-variables-cargo-reads) for a full list.

 ## Environment variables nextest sets

-cargo-nextest exposes these environment variables to your tests *at runtime only*.
+Nextest exposes these environment variables to your tests *at runtime only*.
 They are not set at build time because cargo-nextest may reuse builds done outside of the nextest environment.

 * `NEXTEST` — always set to `"1"`.
 * `NEXTEST_EXECUTION_MODE` — currently, always set to `process-per-test`.
 More options may be added in the future if nextest gains the ability to run all tests within the same process ([#27]).
 * `NEXTEST_BIN_EXE_<name>` — The absolute path to a binary target's executable.
 This is only set when running an [integration test] or benchmark.
 The `<name>` is the name of the binary target, exactly as-is.
 For example, `NEXTEST_BIN_EXE_my-program` for a binary named `my-program`.
   * Binaries are automatically built when the test is built, unless the binary has required features that are not enabled.
   * When [reusing builds](reusing-builds.md) from an archive, this is set to the remapped path within the target directory.
-* `NEXTEST_LD_*` and `NEXTEST_DYLD_*` — These replicate the values of any environment variables that start with the prefixes `LD_` and `DYLD_`, such as `LD_PRELOAD` or `DYLD_LIBRARY_PATH`.
+* `NEXTEST_LD_*` and `NEXTEST_DYLD_*` — These replicate the values of any environment variables that start with the prefixes `LD_` or `DYLD_`, such as `LD_PRELOAD` or `DYLD_FALLBACK_LIBRARY_PATH`.

   This is a workaround for [macOS's System Integrity Protection](https://developer.apple.com/library/archive/documentation/Security/Conceptual/System_Integrity_Protection_Guide/RuntimeProtections/RuntimeProtections.html) sanitizing dynamic linker environment variables for processes like the system `bash`, and is particularly relevant for [target runners](target-runners.md).
 See [this blog post](https://briandfoy.github.io/macos-s-system-integrity-protection-sanitizes-your-environment/) for more about how sanitization works.